 - Some people were wearing just trainers or hiking sandals, but we rented proper river hiking boots from Zion Outfitters, right beside the entrance to Zion National Park.
 It’s US$25 for boots and proper river socks – and well worth it as they don’t slip and provide excellent ankle support.
 We also rented poles from them.

 - It costs $12 each to enter the park.
 Tickets are available at the entrance.
 The bus to the bottom of the Narrows is included and there are several stops along the route for other short hikes.

 - Wear a hat, sunscreen and light hiking clothes – you’ll be getting wet!
 Take a jacket (although today it was 33 degrees C and I didn’t need one).
 Take water and snacks – and plenty of battery life in your camera!

-There are several hotels in Springdale (where the entrance to Zion National Park is located, but we’re staying at the Hampton Inn.
-It’s a Hilton property and only about 2 years old with the breathtaking backdrop of the mountains in front and behind.
+There are several hotels in Springdale (where the entrance to Zion National Park is located, but we stayed at the Hampton Inn.
+It’s a Hilton property and was only about 2 years old when we were there with the breathtaking backdrop of the mountains in front and behind.

 Across road are plenty of places to eat but we found a yummy Mexican restaurant that we ended up going to both nights as it was such fun and food was great.